 The victimization of these young people, adds to emotional trauma, addiction as well as sexual exploitation.
 In some cases, this homelessness is permanent while there are many cases where these homeless youth return home or move in with relatives until adulthood.

-Helping Vulnerable Youth
+Helping Vulnerable LBGT Youth

 If we are to help these children, early intervention and prevention is the place to begin.
 They are no longer in the shadows, but are an important part of our society!
 They are our children, or nieces, nephews, cousins, aunts, and uncles.
 Acceptance is what these young people need and deserve, not mere tolerance.
-They need to be accepted for who and what they are and that is a part of the human family.
+These young people need to be accepted for who and what they are and that is a part of the human family.

 Assistance Available to LBGT Community